 It is notable that the RX100 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G1X does not offer wifi capability.

 Both the G1X and the RX100 II have been discontinued, but can regularly be found used on ebay.
 The G1X was replaced by the Canon G1X Mark II, while the RX100 II was followed by the Sony RX100 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon G1 X Manual (free pdf) or the online Sony RX100 II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X and the Sony RX100 II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon PowerShot G1 X: